RetroDECK/ES-DE/THEMES-DEV.md

 #### grid

-**The grid component is currently in active development which means that properties and values may change without prior warning up until the final 2.0.0 release.**

 An X*Y grid for navigating and selecting games or systems using the left/right and up/down buttons.
 The layout including the amount of columns and rows is automatically calculated based on the relevant property values.

 Supported views: